ronaldcotton/CS360-Systems-Programming-Recursive-Directories/README.md

 ```

 ### Note
 Better solutions exist, but constrained because of the restrictions of the assignment.
-Modern methods of file traversing can be found online, but **_BSD_SOURCE** traversial is not recommended for production code.
+Modern methods of file traversing can be found online, **_BSD_SOURCE** traversial is not recommended nor safe for production code.